-- Uncrate the switches, remove the shipping tie-down wires, and check for damage in transit.
-If any damage is found, immediately file a claim with the carrier and notify the factory. - Using any convenient means, match mark the lower parts of the hinge assembly with the switch arm and the rotating hub.
-The switch operating arm, once the live parts are removed, is non-captive, so it is especially important that this item be match marked. - For horizontal upright mounted switches, open the switch completely to relieve the counterbalance spring pressure, allowing the crank arm to toggle lock the blade open. - (For vertical and underhung switches, rotate the switch arm only far enough to relieve the contact pressure on the switch blade.) - Remove the live parts from the adaptors and save the bolts for re-use (IF they are of a type specified on the Unit Assembly Drawing for insulator mounting galvanized, stainless steel, or bronze). - NOTE: Some poles may have an auxiliary switch arm.
+- 3. Rotate the switch arm to relieve the contact pressure on the switch blade.
+Remove the live parts from the adaptors and save the bolts for re-use (IF they are of a type specified on the Unit Assembly Drawing for insulator mounting galvanized, stainless steel, or bronze). - NOTE: Some poles may have an auxiliary switch arm.
 Check the Op.
 Mech.
-Drawing for the proper setting of this arm. - 4.
-Mount the insulators to the base adaptors and switch arm plate on the bearing as shown in figure 4.
-Use the bolts specified in the field assembly bolt list (SF Drawing).
-Be sure that the match marks made earlier line up. - NOTE: Some switches may use 1/2" spacers between the live parts and the top of the insulators.
-When assembling the switch, make sure these spacers are replaced atop the same insulator stack that they were shipped on.
+Drawing for proper adjustment of this arm. - 4.
+Mount the insulators as indicated in figure 3 using the bolts specified in the field assembly bolt list (SF Drawing).
+Be sure that the match marks made earlier line up.